0m

 About This Place

-If you’re looking for a five-star Dead Sea escape that doesn’t feel like you’re rubbing elbows with hundreds of other guests, Herod’s is your answer.
-Sitting quietly in Neve Zohar about 2 kilometers south of the bustling Ein Bokek promenade, this Fattal Hotels property delivers the kind of romantic, designer-focused luxury that actually feels like a retreat.
-The 223 rooms feature those generous beds dressed in quality cotton linens, and the location at 430 meters below sea level puts you smack in the middle of one of Earth’s most unusual natural environments.
-What really sets this place apart is the thoughtful attention to accessibility.
-With five dedicated rooms for guests with disabilities and 16 accessible parking spots right near the lobby, Herod’s treats inclusion as a feature, not an afterthought.
-Whether you’re here for the mineral-rich waters of the Dead Sea itself or to explore nearby archaeological wonders, the hotel gives you a proper base without the carnival atmosphere of central Ein Bokek.
+If you are looking for a five-star Dead Sea escape that does not feel like rubbing elbows with hundreds of other guests, Herods is your answer.
+Sitting quietly in Neve Zohar, about 2 kilometres south of the bustling Ein Bokek promenade, this Fattal Hotels Premium Collection property delivers the kind of romantic, designer-focused luxury that actually feels like a retreat.
+The 222-room hotel sits at 439 metres below sea level, putting you in the middle of one of Earth’s most unusual natural environments, while the thoughtful attention to detail inside keeps things genuinely comfortable.
+Extra-large beds dressed in fine cotton linens, a premium wine cellar, and VIP suites with private outdoor jacuzzis on the seventh floor set the tone.

 Herod's sits in the quieter Neve Zohar zone, wedged between Mount Sodom's dramatic cliffs and direct access to Dead Sea shoreline.
 You're about 2 kilometers south of Ein Bokek's commercial hub, but the hotel provides shuttle service so you can easily pop over for shopping whenever you want.
 From here, Masada National Park (with its UNESCO-listed fortress ruins), Ein Gedi Nature Reserve (featuring natural springs and botanical gardens), Qumran National Park (famous as the Dead Sea Scrolls discovery site), and the geological wonders of Mount Sodom are all within reasonable driving distance.